 And as Michael explains, “You don’t make the decision to ignore something because you assume it’s someone else’s problem.
 That’s the distinction.
 Because you are aware of it, it is now your responsibility to deal with it.”

-It may seem overwhelming, especially at a small company where you are wearing many hats and not part of a group, to think that you need to fix every error you spot.
+It may seem overwhelming, especially at a small company where you are wearing many hats and not part of a large group, to think that you need to fix every error you spot.
 The point is not to drop everything and immediately try to do something.
-If everyone was reactive when addressing a problem, the result would be a lack of focus.
-Rather, the point is to take responsibility for the knowledge you have gained, and make a decision about what to do.
+After all, if everyone was reactive when addressing a problem, the result would be a lack of focus.
+Rather, the point is to take responsibility for the knowledge you have gained and make a thoughtful and intentional decision about what to do.